No ‘full scale’ celebrations: Muslims in Singapore adjust Hari Raya plans amid COVID-19 curbs

 “Of course there’s a strong sentimentality to hold on to practices.
 But culture is continually changing – and what changes will depend on things like safety, preference and laws,” he added.

-Safety was also top of the mind for 45-year-old Aidli Mosbit, who is getting married and having a wedding reception at Fullerton Bay Hotel on May 22.
+Safety was also top of the mind for 47-year-old Aidli Mosbit, who is getting married and having a wedding reception at Fullerton Bay Hotel on May 22.

 It is intended to be a “three-in-one” event celebrating the marriage, Hari Raya and her future husband’s birthday.